 VA Disability Benefits

 The Department of Veterans Affairs (VA) offers a variety of benefits for military veterans with disabilities.
-The most common monthly benefits are the monthly payments the VA makes to veterans who cannot work because of their disabilities.
+The most common monthly benefits are the VA’s monthly payments to veterans who cannot work because of their disabilities.

 These payments are called disability compensation through the VA system.
 Veterans with a rating of 10% are usually eligible for disability payments.

-Disability payments is not the only benefit VA provides for veterans with disabilities.
-VA also offers special health care programs, vocational rehabilitation, and housing assistance.
+Disability payments are not the only benefit VA provides for veterans with disabilities.
+VA also offers health care programs, vocational rehabilitation, and housing assistance.
 In addition, VA may provide a death pension to the survivors of certain veterans who died from their disabilities.